AniketSB/OllionUITest/README.md

 All dependencies are added in pom.xml

-@Test testNG annotation is used to write test cases.
-And execution priority has been set.

 To better understand functionality feature file is written for Happy and unhappy path.

 This framework is based on Cucumber, cucumber keywords are added and html report can be generated